-Does knitting a large project make your eyes glaze over?
-Here are some tips for addressing knitting boredom with large projects
+Does knitting ever make your eyes glaze over?
+It can happen to the best of us!
+Here are tips for overcoming knitting boredom

-“[What] bothers me a little, is that I make the same patterns over and over.
-In part because I know them by heart and in part because they are easy.
-I’d like to learn some new techniques and try some different types of yarns but I have so much in my stash, I feel awkward buying yarn.
-I haven’t had any one comment on this so it may be there’s enough variety no one has noticed.”
+“[What] bothers me a little is that I make the same patterns over and over, [both] because I know them by heart and because they are easy.
+I’d like to learn some new techniques and try some different types of yarns but I have so much in my stash, I feel awkward buying more.”

 “Finding projects that lead to a sense of accomplishment.”

 “Boredom with large project, need smaller projects to finish quickly for sense of accomplishment.”

 “Moving on.
 I keep doing patterns I love (which are many), but new things never turn out according to what I want, so I keep doing the same things.”

 Each of the preceding statements, offered in response to the question “what do you struggle with most in your knitting life?”, points to the same issue: boredom.

 I feel like boredom can be a dirty secret in the world of knitting.
 After all, knitting is supposed to be our hobby.
 If you’re bored with your hobby, where does that leave you?

 After reading some of the comments I received from a question I once asked of subscribers, one can see two distinct kinds of knitting boredom.